 Event Triggered campaigns are based on a specific event (e.g., sign_up, purchase, etc.) and it triggers a series of messages that are spread out over time (days, weeks, etc.).
-You can also use our Transactional API to launch event triggered campaigns.
+You can also choose to trigger these campaigns with our API instead of specifying an event.

 - Journey limits to control the number of times users experience an event-triggered campaign (once in their lifetime, once at any time, multiple times concurrently)

 - Create multi-step, multi-channel journeys with complex conditional filters (messaging attributes, recent activity, event specific attributes, user attributes)

 - Set delays (minutes, day, hour, week) based on event, event properties and/or previous triggers

 - Send emails with attachments (Blueshift & Sendgrid only)

 Please refer to our Event Triggered Campaign FAQ on how to avoid duplicate messages